 When I hear the word yum, I immediately think of food!
-And, yum means delicious, delectable, and pleasing, which in my opinion, should be everything that goes in my mouth.
+And yum means delicious, delectable, and pleasing, which in my opinion, should be everything that goes in my mouth.
 So, when planning this week's menu, I wanted to make something using yum yum sauce.
-Since noodles are yet another of my favorites, I decided to make yum yum noodles with this vegan yum yum sauce recipe, which translates to REALLY delicious, delectable, and pleasing noodles?
+Since noodles are yet another of my favorites, I decided to make yum yum noodles with this vegan yum yum sauce recipe, which translates to delicious, delectable, and pleasing noodles!

 One of my favorite restaurants while growing up was a Japanese Teppanyaki restaurant.
 Typically in Japanese steakhouses, Japanese teppanyaki cooking is a popular way to enjoy authentic Japanese cuisine cooked fresh in front of the diners.
 Cooked on a flat iron grill, various dishes are prepared to eat while customers are entertained in the process.

-Traditionally, this Japanese sauce is a combination of mayonnaise, tomato paste, butter, sugar, paprika, and cayenne pepper.
-So, why not ‘veganize’ this yum yum sauce recipe and add some fabulous Asian noodles and vegetables?
+Traditionally, this Japanese sauce combines mayonnaise, tomato paste, butter, sugar, paprika, and cayenne pepper.
+So, why not ‘veganize’ this yum yum sauce recipe and add some great Asian noodles and vegetables?

 So, instead of dipping my vegetables, like at the Teppanyaki restaurant, I decided to mix it all in one delicious bowl.

 Of course, this sauce makes a fabulous dipping sauce for grilled vegetables or stir fry vegetables, so dip away.